vmware-tanzu/velero/docs/cloud-provider-specifics.md

 # Cloud Provider Specifics

+> NOTE: Documentation may change between releases.
+See the [Changelog][20] for links to previous versions of this repository and its docs.

 While the [Quickstart][0] uses a local storage service to quickly set up Heptio Ark as a demonstration, this document details additional configurations that are required when integrating with the cloud providers below:

 * [Setup][12]